-Secret Keeper: She finds out Peter is Spider-Man early in the series.
+Secret Keeper: Peter tells her that she is Spider-Man early in the series.

 Depending on the Artist: A lot of female characters have this trope applied to them apparently.
-Gwen Stacey, however, changes from eye color to overall tom-boyishness.
+Gwen Stacy, however, changes from eye color to overall tom-boyishness.

 Lafluente goes for a more punk-rock goth girl look as she wears purple and black arm sleeves as well.
 She has black finger-nails, an eyebrow piercing, and a multiple accessories on her fingers and wrists if her arms are free.

-Pitchelli makes her hair similar to how 616 Gwen Stacey was designed and even gives her the hair band to boot.
+Pichelli makes her hair similar to how 616 Gwen Stacy was designed and even gives her the hair band to boot.
 However, she retains the goth look from Lafluente, but also wears designer skirts.
 In Volume 3, Pitchelli's design of her stays the same.

 Marquez's design gives her crystal clear and more prominent blue eyes.
 She also stops wearing black finger-nail painting.
 She has wavy hair, noticeably wearing lip gloss(although in this particular instance, she was working).